nspcc-dev/.github/git.md

   subsystem: short description (up to 80 symbols, better up to 60)

-  Long description with references, links, test data and whatever else is needed to explain what, why and how is changed.
+  Long description with references, links, test data and whatever else is needed to explain what, why and how is changed (use up to 80-character columns for word-wrapping, any attachment like an application log, external link, utility output is an exception).

   Signed-off-by: Your Name <email@example.com>